Fujifilm X10 vs Ricoh GR III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X10 and Ricoh GR III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GR III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X10 does not offer wifi capability.
+In contrast, the X10 does not provide wifi capability.

 The GR III is a recent model that features in the current product line-up of Ricoh.
-In contrast, the X10 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X10 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X10 was succeeded by the Fujifilm X20.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Ricoh websites.

 So what is the bottom line?
 Is the Fujifilm X10 better than the Ricoh GR III or vice versa?
 The listing below highlights the relative strengths of the two models.